swibrow/blog/content/about.md

 In my role as a cloud engineer, I am responsible for the deployment, management, and maintenance of cloud-based infrastructure, such as Amazon Web Services (AWS).
 I have a deep understanding of cloud-based architectures and am skilled in using tools such as Kubernetes, Docker, and Terraform.

 I also have expertise in DevOps, a methodology that emphasizes collaboration and communication between development and operations teams.
-I have experience in automating the software development pipeline, from code development to testing and deployment, using tools such as Jenkins, Git, and Ansible.
+I have experience in automating the software development pipeline, from code development to testing and deployment, using tools such as CircleCi, Git, and Terraform.

 When I'm not working, I enjoy spending time outdoors, particularly snowboarding and cycling.
 I am passionate about staying active and am always looking for new challenges and adventures.